-Good relations with other faith communities are fostered by the work of the Diocesan Ecumenical Commission and the Diocesan Commission for Inter-religious Dialogue.
+Good relations with other faith communities are fostered by the work of the Diocesan Ecumenical Commission and the Diocesan Commission for Inter-Religious Dialogue.
 The Archbishop is a member of the Birmingham Faith Leaders Group (representing Christian, Jewish, Muslim, Hindu, Sikh and Buddhist leaders) which meets quarterly in support of good interfaith relations and as a contribution to community cohesion.
+The Archdiocese was well represented at the "Mayor and Faith Conference" held in November 2017 with many priests and others involved in an open forum discussion into the role in which faith communities can play in society.

-Work has been completed on the use of property to assist those in need, with a vacant presbytery being converted for use as a hostel for female refugees (Fatima House).
+In collaboration with Fr Hudson's Society, after a successful year of operating Fatima House as a hostel for female refugees, a further hostel Tabor House was opened in October 2017 to serve as an overnight shelter.
 It is intended that engagement with grant funders, local authorities and other bodies will be increased to enable the Archdiocese to continue to work collaboratively in serving the wider community.
-Fatima House's first residents moved in during July 2016.

-Parish Accounting Services Limited, which was set up as a joint enterprise with the Archdiocese of Westminster to purchase and develop a bespoke accounting and Gift Aid software; OPAS (that was already being used by the majority of parishes within both Archdioceses) has seen an increase in its Revenue and has shown encouraging profitability.
-The purchase by the two Archdioceses of OPAS was undertaken to protect the future availability of this product.
-The software has also been licenced to various other Dioceses and Catholic organisations, and has been marketed with success to other Dioceses in 2016, and will continue to be offered to other Dioceses and Catholic organisations in future.
-It is intended that this will yield increasing income to the Trust to enable its loan to be repaid over time (see note 13).
+Parish Accounting Services Limited, which was set up as a joint enterprise with the Archdiocese of Westminster to purchase and develop a bespoke accounting and Gift Aid software; OPAS (that was already being used by the majority of parishes within both Archdioceses) has seen an increase in its revenue and has shown encouraging profitability.
+The ownership by the two Archdioceses of OPAS was undertaken to protect the future availability of this product.
+The software has also been licenced to various other Dioceses and Catholic organisations, and has been marketed with success to other Dioceses in 2017, and will continue to be offered to other Dioceses and Catholic organisations in future.
+It is intended that this will yield increasing income to the Trust to enable its loan to be repaid over time (see Note 13).